guardian/fastly-api-client/README.markdown

 Fastly API client
 =================

-An asynchronous Scala client for Fastly's  used to deploy to, or update your Fastly config, as well as query their stats API.

 An asynchronous Scala (and Java interoperable) client for [Fastly's API](http://www.fastly.com/docs/api) used to deploy configs, update configs, decache objects and query the stats API.

 [http://www.fastly.com/docs/api](http://www.fastly.com/docs/api)